gustavoleonh/ironhack-lab6/README.md

     * **Resource Consumption:** Running multiple containers simultaneously can strain system resources, particularly on shared CI/CD infrastructure.

 <br>

 ### Mitigation Strategies:

 1. **Security Best Practices:**
     * Regularly update base images and use trusted sources.
-    * Implement vulnerability scanning tools (e.g., Trivy, Clair) in the CI/CD pipeline.
+    * Implement vulnerability scanning tools (e.g., Trivy, Clair, Checkmarks, blackduc, Snyk) in the CI/CD pipeline.
     * Use the principle of least privilege for running containers.
 2. **Orchestration and Management:**
     * Use Kubernetes or Docker Swarm for managing container orchestration.